 - Mike vetoed the massive Paseo Marina development, which would have further choked traffic on Lincoln Boulevard.

-- Mike founded and facilitates Venice Forward – a multi-agency collaborative focused on ending homelessness in Venice.
+- Mike founded Venice Forward – a multi-agency collaborative focused on ending homelessness in Venice.

 - Through an extensive community input process, selected the encampments near Third and Rose Avenues to receive additional support services and opportunities for people to get help by locating bridge housing in the area.
 The bridge housing facility will help 154 people experiencing homelessness at a time to get off the street and get connected with long-term housing solutions.